Terzo Millennio: Lamborghini and MIT's Self-Healing Car

 They have also mentioned using the carbon fibre body panels to somehow store energy, but haven’t yet explained how they plan to achieve it (we're guessing Graphene may be involved).
 Needless to say, if this is possible it would be very impressive and open up all kinds of possibilities.

-The impressive glow emanating from with the wheels isn’t coming from over-zealous braking, it’s actually where the electric motors are mounted – one on each wheel.
+The impressive glow emanating from within the wheels isn’t coming from over-zealous braking, it’s actually where the electric motors are mounted – one on each wheel.
 This is particularly significant, and quite a departure for Lamborghini, as it says they are leaving the internal combustion engine behind at some point in the near future.

 As anathema as it is to them, they have realised this change out of necessity can still allow them to indulge their own particular brand of design even further.
 With no bulky engine, no drivetrain and no exhaust getting in their way, they are free to come up with even more extreme designs, with the Terzo Millenio showcasing what they can do.